Configuring groups and accounts in Bitvise SSH Server

 Windows accounts.
 The password of a Windows account is maintained by Windows.
 It is possible to change it either using the Windows Control Panel or Computer Management, or through Bitvise SSH Server during SSH user authentication, or using the included bvPwd command line utility.

 Virtual accounts.
 The password of a virtual account is maintained in Bitvise SSH Server Settings.
-It is configured by the administrator, but can also be changed by the user of the virtual account using an SSH client that supports password change.
+It is configured by the administrator, but can also be changed by the user of the virtual account using an SSH client that supports password change during authentication.

 Backing Windows account.
 A virtual account still requires configuring a backing Windows account to provide the operating system-level impersonation context.
 Bitvise SSH Server will impersonate this backing Windows account when the virtual account is logged into.
 A single backing account can be used for any number of virtual users, and the backing account can be defined either for individual virtual accounts or for whole virtual groups.

 Since version 5.50, it is no longer necessary to store the backing Windows account's password in the SSH server's password cache.
 However, a logon session created this way will need to use explicit authentication to access network resources.

 When installed on machines that are not domain controllers, Bitvise SSH Server creates and manages a local Windows account.
 This account is used if no 'Windows account name' is configured for a virtual user.
 The Windows account is named 'BvSsh_VirtualUsers' on default (unnamed) SSH server installations, but can be named differently if you installed Bitvise SSH Server as a named instance.
 Run 'net user' from a Command Prompt to discover the name of this account.
 Domain controllers do not have local accounts, so this feature is not available on domain controllers.

 In other respects, a virtual account is just like a Windows account.
 Virtual account settings are superimposed on the corresponding virtual group settings just like with Windows group and account settings entries.
 All the SSH server settings for virtual accounts that look the same as for Windows accounts behave the same way.